Renikeji19/Refurbshop-Sales-and-Payments-Analysis/README.md

 ### 6. Recommendations

 #### Payment Failures
-.
-Investigating the underlying causes of these failures (e.g., technical issues, payment method problems) can help in improving the payment success rate and enhancing customer satisfaction.

 Investigate and Address Issues: It's crucial to investigate the underlying reasons for the high failure rates in payment methods like oney12x, klarna_s, and others to improve their reliability.